My shopping cart

-When you think about the world of sports, a lot of images probably come to mind.
+When you think about the world of sports, many images probably come to mind.
 Your first tee-ball experience, the Super Bowl, gym class — even if you don’t consider yourself an athlete, sports are solidified as an important part of our daily lives, and for a good reason.

 Sports are an orchestration of science in motion.

-When you play sports, you’re active — and that increased activity level has an incredible effect on your body and mind, especially when it comes to today’s students.
-For more information on how living a healthy life affects learners, check out our other blogs: Cultivating Healthy Learners: Student Nutrition & the Human Body or Physical Fitness, the Brain and Active Learning in the Classroom.
+When you play sports, you’re active — and that increased activity level has an incredible effect on your body and mind, especially when it comes to today’s learners.
+For more information on how living a healthy life affects learners, check out Cultivating Healthy Learners: Student Nutrition & the Human Body.

 Several large-scale studies have shown that people who exercise moderate amounts every week were less anxious, depressed, and neurotic, and had higher levels of general well-being than more sedentary participants (Hassmén et al. 2000, De Moor et al. 2006).”

-Now, apart from its incredible effects on learning from an internal perspective (body, mind and nutrition), sports offers endless learning opportunities in the classroom.
+Besides its incredible effects on learning from an internal perspective (body, mind and nutrition), sports offer endless learning opportunities in the classroom.

 For example, physics plays a huge role in sports.
 From the science of ballistics — the path of an object flying through the air — to the math of parabolas and energy transfer, everything from how a tennis racket works to hand-eye coordination can be studied through sports.
 There is no limit to what subjects or ideas can be incorporated into and learned through sport.